Harry Caray: St. Louis Cardinals and Browns

 In November 1968, Caray was nearly killed after being struck by an automobile while crossing a street in St. Louis; he suffered two broken legs in the accident, but recuperated in time to return to the broadcast booth for the start of the 1969 season.
 Gussie Busch, the Cardinals' president and then-CEO of team owners Anheuser-Busch, spent lavishly to ensure Caray recovered, flying him on the company's planes to a company facility in Florida to rehabilitate and recuperate.
 On Opening Day, fans cheered when he dramatically threw aside the two canes he had been using to cross the field and continued to the broadcast booth under his own power.

 Following the 1969 season, the Cardinals declined to renew Caray's contract after he had called their games for 25 seasons, his longest tenure with any sports team.
 The team stated that the action had been taken on the recommendation of Anheuser-Busch's marketing department, but declined to offer specifics.
 At a news conference afterward, during which he drank conspicuously from a can of Schlitz (then a major competitor to Anheuser-Busch), Caray dismissed that claim, saying no one was better at selling beer than he had been.
 Instead, he suggested, he had been the victim of rumors that he'd had an affair with Gussie Busch's daughter-in-law.

 Oakland Athletics

 He spent one season broadcasting for the Oakland Athletics, in 1970, before, as he often told interviewers, he grew tired of owner Charles O. Finley's interference and accepted a job with the Chicago White Sox.
 (Apparently the feeling was mutual; Finley later said that "that shit [Caray] pulled in St. Louis didn't go over here.")
-Finley wanted Caray to change his broadcast chant of "Holy Cow" to "Holy Mule."
+Finley wanted Caray to change his broadcast chant of "Holy Cow" to "Holy Mule".

 However, there were some reports that Caray and Finley did, in fact, work well with each other and that Caray's strained relationship with the A's came from longtime A's announcer Monte Moore; Caray was loose and free-wheeling while Moore was more restrained and sedate.

+Coincidentally, 54 years after that season, his great-grandson Chris would become a broadcaster for the club.